EUROCY Data Management and Protection Policy

 We understand that you have the right to lodge a complaint with a supervisory authority, if you consider that the processing of personal data relating to you infringes the EU GDPR.

 9. EUROCY Rights and Responsibilities/Obligations

 1. Taking into account the nature, scope, context and purposes of processing data, we implement appropriate technical and organisational measures to ensure and to be able to demonstrate that processing is performed in accordance with the EU GDPR.
 The measures we take are reviewed frequently and they are updated where and at the extent necessary.

-2. When it comes to electronic data processing, we take all proportionate measures to safeguard your data by preventing unauthorised access and implementing the widely adopted security measures for the product/service/project in consideration.
-Taking into account the state of the art, the cost of implementation and the nature, scope, context and purposes of the data processing, we implement appropriate technical and organisational measures, such as pseudonymisation, which are designed to implement data-protection principles, such as data minimisation, in an effective manner and to integrate the necessary safeguards into the processing in order to meet the requirements of the EU GDPR and protect your rights.
+2. When it comes to electronic data processing, we take all proportionate measures to safeguard your data by preventing unauthorized access and implementing the widely adopted security measures for the product/service/project in consideration.
+Taking into account the state of the art, the cost of implementation and the nature, scope, context and purposes of the data processing, we implement appropriate technical and organisational measures, such as pseudonymization, which are designed to implement data-protection principles, such as data minimization, in an effective manner and to integrate the necessary safeguards into the processing in order to meet the requirements of the EU GDPR and protect your rights.

 3. We implement appropriate technical and organisational measures for ensuring that, by default, only personal data which are necessary for each specific purpose of the processing are processed.
 That obligation applies to the amount of personal data collected, the extent of their processing, the period of their storage and their accessibility.
 The measures we take, ensure that by default personal data are not made accessible, without your clear consent.